Recap: How Our Remote Wellness Challenge Helped Bring Us Together

 A big thing missing from our company was the daily conversations we’d have with our fellow coworkers, which had us thinking about how we can all still share meaningful moments with our community without seeing each other in person.

 Going completely remote meant all communication was done through Zoom meetings or Slack, an online chat tool that gave us the ability to create a #wellnesschannel and post all of our daily highlights, things we’re grateful for, and our favorite photos.
 What better way to connect with people than to share the things you’re doing to stay sane during a pandemic?
 There’s nothing more comforting than being a part of a community that shares their goofy pet photos, things they’re grateful for even during quarantine, and highlights of their day even if it’s as simple as eating a cookie or listening to the rain.
 It was a great reminder that connecting with people is not only possible face to face, and there are still ways to encourage community, productivity, personal goals, and overall positivity in a remote work environment.

 We decided to come up with a list of challenges for everyone to participate in and make it a game for some extra fun and friendly competition.
 At the end of the challenge, everyone received a wellness challenge t-shirt, the top three winners received fun prizes, and we all attended the wellness challenge wrap-up party via Zoom to discuss other ideas for future challenges and talk about our favorite things challenge encouraged us to accomplish.

 The Service Direct Wellness Challenge

 Our Wellness Challenge consisted of daily challenges over the duration of 3 months from July 1st to September 30th.
-First, we decided on our main challenge activities and assigned them points based on level of effort / impact.
-Then each participant would update their points when a challenge activity was completed.
+First, we decided on our main challenge activities and assigned them points based on the level of effort/impact.
+Then each participant would update their points when an activity was completed.
 Each week we would announce the scoreboard in our #wellnesschallenge Slack channel so people could see the place they were in based on our point system.